ON THIS PAGE: You will learn about the different types of treatments doctors use to treat people with kidney cancer. Use the menu to see other pages.

 Alpha-interferon.
 Alpha-interferon is used to treat kidney cancer that has spread.
 Interferon appears to change the proteins on the surface of cancer cells and slow their growth.
 Although it has not proven to be as beneficial as IL-2, alpha-interferon has been shown to lengthen lives when compared with an older treatment called megestrol acetate (Megace).

 Immune checkpoint inhibitors.
 A form of immunotherapy, called immune checkpoint inhibitors, is being tested in kidney cancer.
 The FDA has approved a combination of 2 immune checkpoint inhibitors, nivolumab (Opdivo) and ipilimumab (Yervoy), to treat certain patients with advanced renal cell carcinoma that has not been previously treated.
 Additional research had previously shown that nivolumab given as a single drug through the vein every 2 weeks helped certain patients who had received prior treatment live longer than patients treated with the targeted therapy everolimus.
+The FDA has also approved another checkpoint inhibitor, pembrolizumab (Keytruda), plus a targeted therapy, axitinib (see above), as a first treatment for people with advanced renal cell carcinoma.
 A lot of research is being done on these types of drugs for the treatment of kidney cancer (see Latest Research).

 Different types of immunotherapy can cause different side effects.
 Talk with your doctor about possible side effects for the immunotherapy recommended for you.
 Learn more about the basics of immunotherapy.